Nickolai-Brennan/The-Sports-Betting-Bible/Appendices/The 💯 Question Problem Solver.md

-# Section 7 – 100 Deep Dive Questions for Sports Modeling & Strategy 🔍
+# The 💯 Questions for Sports Modeling, Betting, and Fantasy Strategy 🔍

 ## 💡 Why Questions Matter